Christina McAnea, Baroness McAnea

-Christina McAnea (born 1958) is a Scottish trade union leader.
-She was elected as general secretary of Unison in succession to Dave Prentis, and took up the post on 22 January 2021.
+Christina Campbell McAnea, Baroness McAnea (born 1958) is a Scottish former trade union leader.
+She was elected general secretary of UNISON on 22 January 2021, succeeding former general secretary Dave Prentis.

+She served as UNISON general secretary for 5 years before being succeeded by Andrea Egan in January 2026.

 Early life and education

 McAnea was born in 1958 in Glasgow, Scotland, and grew up in the Drumchapel area, where she attended St. Pius School (now the location of Drumchapel High School).
+Her mother was a dinnerlady and her father worked as a general labourer.
+When McAnea was 11 her mother left her husband due to his alcoholism and she was raised by her mother as a single parent.

-She worked in the Civil Service, National Health Service and retail, before going to the University of Strathclyde to study English and history.
+After leaving school at 16, she worked in the Civil Service, National Health Service and retail, before enrolling at the University of Strathclyde to study English and history.

 Career

 Early career

 After university, McAnea worked at Glasgow City Council as a housing officer, before starting to work for the GMB, where she advised workers taking cases before their employers.

-Unison
+UNISON

-McAnea has worked at Unison since its founding in 1993.
-She previously worked at the National and Local Government Officers' Association (NALGO), initially as women's officer, before its amalgamation into Unison.
-She became one of five assistant general secretaries of Unison in May 2018.
+McAnea has worked at UNISON since its founding in 1993.
+She previously worked at the National and Local Government Officers' Association (NALGO), initially as women's officer, before its amalgamation into UNISON.
+She became one of five assistant general secretaries of UNISON in May 2018.